 If we underline one of the main aspects of Phantasmagoria shows of promising or demonstrating something scientific, that morphed into Black Magic and mysticism to impress and frighten the audience we are able to draw a parallel to several trends of contemporary audiovisual art-science installations.
 Meanwhile these experiences become a generally technological manifestation of certain hardware or software, and nevertheless short-come strong research and conceptual foundation.
 As at the shows of Robertson or Philidor, the technological apparatus was concealed in front of the audience eyes.
 The same tendency still dictates nowadays.
-By demystifying the technology does it means that the quality of the experience becomes less?

 For the Eigengrau lecture I would like to play with the idea of scientific discourse by sharing parts of my research and the source code, whereas in the installation, I take the less scientific approach.
 My own position is that I am sceptical of the Phantasmagoria but also in a position to question it and play with the ambiguity.
 In one sense this is like the enlightenment position, in that it stands on the threshold of spiritualism and enlightenment.
-But which direction?
-From Phantasmagoria spiritualism to enlightenment or from enlightenment to spiritualism...